What is EDI?

 Skip to Section

+EDI stands for Electronic Data Interchange.
 Electronic data interchange (EDI) is the computer-to-computer exchange of business documents between companies.
 EDI replaces the faxing and mailing of paper documents.

 EDI documents use specific computer record formats that are based on widely accepted standards.
 However, each company will use the flexibility allowed by the standards in a unique way that fits their business needs.

-Used in a variety of industries, over 160,000 companies have made the switch to EDI to improve their efficiencies.
+Used in a variety of industries, over 160,000 companies have made the switch to EDI software to improve their efficiencies.
 Many of these companies require all of their partners to also use EDI.

 Overview of EDI Benefits and Drawbacks